Martin Rejman: Settling into life at Austin Peay State University

 Did you take part in any extracurricular activities at Austin Peay State University?

 I am a part of APSU’s Cross Country Team.
 It has been challenging at times to balance running, my school studies, and my part-time job in the Office of Study Abroad and International Education, but running has an overall positive effect on my academics.
 It helps me to clear my head and stay in shape, both physically and mentally.
 As a member of the Phi Sigma Alpha (political science) honour society, I had the opportunity to attend issue-oriented lectures outside of class delivered by current and former APSU professors, as well as, guest speakers.

 How has Austin Peay State University prepared you for life after college?

-My career objective is to work for an international organisation such as the European Union or the United Nations.
+My career objective is to work for an international organization such as the European Union or the United Nations.
 Studying at Austin Peay definitely put me on the right track towards my goals.
-I have taken a number of classes focused on International Relations; one course that appealed to me in particular was Middle East Politics, which has made me want to learn more about the region.
+I have taken a number of classes focused on International Relations; one course that appealed to me, in particular, was Middle East Politics, which has made me want to learn more about the region.

 What would you say to international students who are considering studying at Austin Peay State University?

 Do it!
 The school has a lot to offer - Austin Peay is excellent and its small class sizes allow students to interact with the faculty in a close, mentor-like manner.
 It is also the fastest-growing institution in Tennessee.
 Since I’ve been here, they have built new housing facilities, new buildings for the Math, Science, and Art Departments, and have renovated the university’s football stadium.
 As the school improved both academic and non-academic resources, students can use their time here wisely by getting involved in clubs, study abroad, internships, and even undergraduate research.